identity-fraud/10CT2-Task-1/PROJECT_DOCUMENTATION.md

 The themes and ideas, all information about them will be made to be as accurate about them as possible, while keeping it easy to understand.
 All immune cells and other pathogens will be attempted to be fairly represented, either through the design or the information told next to it.

 The website aims to contain no discrimination about any cells, immune or pathogen, and also humans as well.
-Though it may be violent because the immune cells prefer to kill the pathogens and the pathogens prefer to kill the immune cells.
+Though it may be violent because the immune cells prefer to kill the pathogens and the pathogens prefer to kill the body cells.
 The prototypes will handle these responsibly by adding a violence warning screen before the website shows anything.

 ### Legal Considerations
 I am intending this project for non-profit educational purposes allowing this project to be under fair use (or "dealings").
 Though because my illustrations are heavily inspired by the other images and style of Kurzgesagt I will note this consideration within the terms of use.